wyager/smap/README.md

 ## Installation:

-To install from Hackage, run:
+You will want [cabal](https://www.haskell.org/cabal/) or [stack](https://www.haskellstack.org) if you don't already have one of them.

+Then you can run

 ```bash
 cabal install smap
 ```

-To install from source, you can use that or download this repo and run
+or

 ```bash
 stack install smap
 ```

-You will need [cabal](https://www.haskell.org/cabal/) or [stack](https://www.haskellstack.org) if you don't already have one of them.
+You can also download this repo and run the same command inside the repo to install from source.

 ## Tutorial: